 Components of a change management plan

+So what is included in a change management plan?
 When creating a change management plan, every leader or manager of the organization/project should pay attention to four following aspects:

 The are several principle goals of creating a change management plan.
 The first one is to motivate and help individuals/teams that are negatively influenced by the change of the organization.
 The second one is to raise awareness of employees about the benefits of change in the organization.

 An indispensable component when creating a change management plan is communication.
 Communication about the change management plan in the organization must be clear and strong during the changing process.
 Besides communicating about the objectives and expectations of the future organization, it is also important to be honest with employees and stakeholders.
 Always keep in mind that communication should be multidimensional, therefore, let the employees, stakeholders, and even customers know and discuss those changes.